-We often get asked why anyone would pay for driving licence checks when they can be accessed for free on gov.uk.
+Driving licence checks can be accessed for free on gov.uk, and we often get asked why anyone would pay for a licence checking service.
 Firstly, it’s not the same service: it won’t manage drivers on an ongoing basis or provide reports.
-Secondly, using it for regular checks on more than 10 drivers will end up costing you more in time spent than the per check cost charged by a third-party provider.
-There are many limitations to the DVLA service so we’ve written a blog to highlight what these are, and why switching to an automated software service will make your driver checks quicker, your data more transparent and help you to keep on top of your health and safety obligations.
+Secondly, using it for regular checks on more than 10 drivers will end up costing you more in time spent, than the per check cost charged by a third-party provider.
+There are potential limitations to this service – so we’ve written a blog to highlight what these are, and why switching to an automated software service will make your driver licence checks quicker, your data more transparent and help you to keep on top of your health and safety obligations.

 How the DVLA View/Share My Licence service works

 The ‘View My Licence’ service from the DVLA via gov.uk was put in place following the abolition of the driving licence paper counterpart, giving drivers access to their driving information that had historically been printed on paper.
 The DVLA service is intended to be used by individual drivers for viewing their own licence details, so for example, to check which vehicles they can drive, or check the number of active penalty points.

 However, another part of the service enables drivers to share their licence details with a third party, for instance, a car hire company or an employer.
 In order to legitimately share this information, the driver must initiate the process and generate a single-use unique code which is then passed to the third party to enter to allow them access.
 The single use code is valid for up to 21 days from the date of issue.
 Both the ‘View My Licence’ and ‘Share My Licence’ services are completely free of charge and offer a way of viewing driver entitlements and active convictions.